Planning the perfect wedding

-In the US the maid of honour gets to do a speech about the bride in the same way the best man covers the groom.
+In the US the maid of honour also gets to do a speech.
 This can be a modern and moving way to add a little variety to the speeches, especially since the maid of honour’s speech tends to be more of a tear-jerker than the best man’s.

 4. Embrace DIY

 Encourage your guests to get involved in two key elements of your big day right from the outset.
 Include a blank CD and a packet of seeds in with your wedding invitation and encourage guests to put them to use.
 If all goes according to plan guests can bring their specially grown blooms along to the wedding to create attractive centre-pieces and you’ll have some cracking playlists to enjoy on the dance floor.